-What was the formula for youth group programming in the awesome and audacious decade of the ’80s?
-It was a weird science mixture of dodgeball games, singalong worship, quick lessons, cold drinks, hot pizza, caffeinated all-nighters, occasional mission trips, week-long camps and weekend retreats.
+What was the formula for a youth ministry program in the awesome and audacious decade of the ’80s?
+It was a weird-science mixture of dodgeball games, sing-along worship, quick lessons, cold drinks, hot pizza, caffeinated all-nighters, occasional mission trips, week-long camps and weekend retreats.

-Although the clothes have changed (thank the Lord), most of our strategies to reach and disciple youth have not.
-For the most part, youth ministry today is stuck in the ’80s.
+Although clothes have changed since then (thank goodness), most of our strategies to reach and disciple young people have not.
+I’d venture to guess that at least some aspects of your youth ministry program remain stuck in the ’80s.

-Sure, now we can download our lessons online and get games from an app but, essentially, we have the same strategy.
-Underneath it all is the assumption that if we can attract a crowd of teens then we can transform a crowd of teens.
+Sure, now we can download our lessons online and get games from an app.
+But essentially we use the same strategy from decades ago.
+Underneath it all is the assumption that if we can attract a crowd of teens, then we can transform a crowd of teens.

-But, for the most part, the ’80s strategy is not doing so well in 2018.
-At the minimum, it’s not effective enough to close the skyrocketing trajectory of the rejection of the historic Christian faith amongst Generation Z.
+But for the most part, the ’80s strategy isn’t doing so well in the 21st century.
+At the minimum, it’s not effective enough to close the skyrocketing trajectory of the rejection of the historic Christian faith among Generation Z.

-Ask the typical youth leader what the top challenges they face when it comes to youth ministry and teen busyness will be in the top three.
+Ask the typical youth leader about their top challenges, and teen busyness will be in the top three.
 From insane athletic schedules to growing academic pressures to after-school jobs, teens today have full days and short nights.
-All of this busyness has led to deeper levels of anxiety for teenagers.
+All this busyness has led to deeper levels of anxiety for teenagers.
 According to Psychology Today, “The average high school kid today has the same level of anxiety as the average psychiatric patient in the early 1950s.”

-So, while teens have deeper levels of anxiety than ever and need spiritual guidance more than ever before, they are often too busy to attend youth group…or think they are anyway.
+So while teens have deeper levels of anxiety than ever and need spiritual guidance more than ever, they’re often too busy to attend youth group…or think they are, anyway.

-From SnapChat to Instagram to Google to YouTube teenagers today are bombarded by messages.
-As a result they are more distracted than ever.
-It’s common to witness teenagers in the midst of a conversation with a group of friends reach for their smart phones several times to respond to whoever happens to be pinging them at that particular moment.
+From SnapChat to Instagram to Google to YouTube, teenagers today are bombarded by messages.
+As a result, they’re more distracted than ever.
+It’s common to witness teenagers mid-conversation with friends reach for their phones several times to respond to whoever happens to be pinging them that moment.